Matt90hz/ObjectsMessenger/README.md

 # ObjectsMessenger
-Utility class to provide objects comunication.
+Utility class to provide objects communication.

 ## What it should do?
-- [x] Allow comunication between objects.
+- [x] Allow communication between objects.
-- [x] It should enforce the existence of a message channel.
+- [x] Enforce the existence of a message channel.
-- [x] Should eforce that only senders can send and only receivers can receive.
+- [x] Ensure that only senders can send messages, and only receivers can receive them.
 - [x] Support dependency injection.
-- [ ] Support asyncronous comunication.
+- [ ] Support asyncronous communication.
-- [x] The comunication should be defined in a self contained object.
+- [x] Define communication in a self-contained object.
-- [x] Events should be exposed about the comunication process.
+- [x] Expose events related to the communication process.
-- [x] It should be allowed publication of a message to anyone.
+- [x] Optionally deliver messages to anyone.
-- [x] The messenging process should not be bound to properties.
+- [x] Not bind the messaging process to properties.
-- [x] It should be possible to pick if the message has to be persisted or deleted after delivery.
+- [x] Provide an option to persist or delete messages after delivery.
-- [x] There should be no memory leaks due to the storing of the sender.
+- [x] Not cause memory leaks due to sender storage.
 - [ ] Only interfaces should be used to interact with the system.
-- [x] Should be present a utility to deal with property accessors.
+- [x] Include a utility for dealing with property accessors.
-- [x] The system should not rely on exceptions.
+- [x] Not rely on exceptions.
 - [x] Rely on observables instead of events.

 ## How it is done?
-Implement `Messenger<TSender, TReceiver, TMessage>` to create a single channel comunication between two objects.
-Otherwise implement `Messenger<TSender, TReceiver>` to establish a multichannel comunication, where one object can dispatch messages to anyone.
+Implement `Messenger<TSender, TReceiver, TMessage>` to create a single-channel communication between two objects.
+Otherwise, implement `Messenger<TSender, TReceiver>` to establish multichannel communication, where one object can dispatch messages to anyone.

-Optionally, register the messengers in the `MessengerHub` to handle all the messengers events and errors.
+Optionally, register the messengers in the `MessengerHub` to handle all messenger events and errors.

 ### Implement a single channel messenger
 Given a sender class like: